An undecidable extension of Morley's theorem on the number of countable models: Finer Analysis: Descriptive Set Theory

 \begin{thm}[Burgess] A $\bSigma^1_1$ thin equivalence relation on a Polish space $X$ has at most $\aleph_1$ equivalence classes. \end{thm}

 As an immediate consequence, we obtain the following generalization of Morley's result.

-\begin{thm} Let $S$ be a countable signature, and let $\sigma$ be a universal second-order $S$ sentence (that is, a sentence for which the second-order quantifiers in the prenex form are all universal).
-Either there is a perfect set of non-isomorphic models of $\sigma$, or there are at most $\aleph_1$ non-isomorphic models of $\sigma$. \end{thm} \begin{proof} By Proposition \ref{prop:SecondOrderComplexity} the relation $\cong_\sigma$ is $\bSigma_1^1$, and hence Burgess' theorem applies. \end{proof}
+\begin{crl} Let $S$ be a countable signature, and let $\sigma$ be a universal second-order $S$ sentence (that is, a sentence for which the second-order quantifiers in the prenex form of $\sigma$ are all universal).
+Either there is a perfect set of non-isomorphic models of $\sigma$, or there are at most $\aleph_1$ non-isomorphic models of $\sigma$. \end{crl} \begin{proof} By Proposition \ref{prop:SecondOrderComplexity} the relation $\cong_\sigma$ is $\bSigma_1^1$, and hence Burgess' theorem applies. \end{proof}

 Schlicht's Example \ref{ex:Schlicht} below establishes limits to what we can prove in ZFC plus large cardinals about the number of equivalence classes of thin projective equivalence relations.
-We shall see below, however, that large cardinals do enable us to extend ZFC results.
+We shall see below, however, that large cardinals do enable us to extend ZFC results, since they imply some determinacy.
+See e.g. Theorem \ref{pdcohen} and Corollary \ref{supercompact}.
 Of course generic extensions of large cardinal models give us even more power: viz. \cite{FM95}.

 \begin{ex} Let $S = \{<\}$, and let $\sigma$ be the second-order sentence expressing that $<$ is a well-order.
 That is, $\sigma$ is the conjunction of the (first-order) axioms for being a linear order with the second-order statement